Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Nerfs
  * Scion: -5% Unity, -5% happiness and -20% Ethics attraction
  * Ring World:
-   * Robots: Systems online event, giving robots a 30 year -7% energy, mineral and research penalty as they bring the ring world online
+   * Systems online event: -5% to energy, mineral and research for non-robots and -10% penalty to robots for 30 years
  * Necrophage: -10% to purge speed and -5% growth
+ * Void Dwellers: 10% production bonus instead of 15%

 ### Boosts
  * Common Ground: "Live long and prosper" events gifts the player a science ship and scientist with +125 influence 30 days after game start.
 6 months later they will be gifted a construction ship with another +125 influence.